Wednesday, October 10, 2012

 Mommy Loves LASAGNA!

 Layer the following ingredients in a baking dish, cover with foil, and bake at 400 degrees for about an hour.
 Then remove foil and continue to cook until the cheese on top is all bubbly.
 You can use the broiler for this if the lasagna is heated through.
-Yep.
+Yep.1.
+Kev's Sauce (follow this link to the recipe)

 2. Cooked lasagna noodles (I used fresh Wegman's noodles)